Ocean View Foundation Summer EcoWorker June 8, 2015 through Sept. 4 (ideally) 2015, Block Island, Rhode Island

 If you are interested in applying for the Summer EcoWorker position at the Ocean View Foundation, the application may be submitted via U.S. mail, e-mail or fax.
 Please follow the applicable instructions below.

-The Foundation will require an interview (preferably on site) in March for those applicants who seem most suited for this position.
+The Foundation will require an interview (preferably on site, but likely by phone) in March for those applicants who seem most suited for this position.
 Interviews will be scheduled after receiving all application materials.

-Applications for the Ocean View Summer EcoWorker position must include the following along with completing the form below:
+Applications for the Ocean View Summer EcoWorker position must include the following, in addition to completing the form below:

 1. Current Resume Including any specialized certificates and/or skills.